 The forestry sector in Wales in 2015 had an annual GVA of £499.3 million.
+This figure relates to forestry and logging, the manufacture of wood and products of wood and cork, and the manufacture of paper and paper products.
 The GVA of the forestry sector has risen in the last few years and is now higher than it was in 2005.
-It should be noted that no estimate has been made of the GVA of woodland-based recreation businesses.
+It should be noted that no estimate has been made of the GVA of woodland- based recreation businesses.
 In 2013, it was estimated that the forestry sector in Wales employed between 8,500 and 11,300 people.